aleczinn/alec-portfolio/README.md

 ## **Features:**

-* **Light/Dark Modes Supported 🌙☀️:**  Switch effortlessly between light and dark themes.
+* **Multiple Languages Supported:** Switch effortlessly between german and english.
 Your preference is saved, even after you close the page!
+* **Animations:** I added some animations to give the website a better feeling
 * **Clean Code 👍:** Well-formatted and easy to follow.
 * **And More!** See the details below.